bao-wei/bao-wei.github.io/current/index.md

 ***Citation***

-**Wei Bao**, Tingting Yu, Yunhong Wang, & Junlong Luo:(far fa-regular fa-envelope):.
+**Wei Bao**, Yunhong Wang*, Xue Fu, Caizhen Yue & Junlong Luo:(far fa-regular fa-envelope):.
 (2022).
-The neural pattern of intuitive and analytical processes in the subliminal environment: N2 responses on the embedded Chinese character task. *Consciousness and cognition*, *97*, 103260. https://doi.org/10.1016/j.concog.2021.103260
+Is the Negative Bias in Self-appraisal of Late-adolescents with Mild Depression Derived from their Mother?. *Current Psychology*, https://doi.org/10.1007/s12144-022-02742-7